cdktf/cdktf-provider-googlebeta/docs/googleWorkstationsWorkstationConfig.python.md

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field 'effective_labels' for all of the labels present on the resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.7.0/docs/resources/google_workstations_workstation_config#labels GoogleWorkstationsWorkstationConfigA#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.8.0/docs/resources/google_workstations_workstation_config#labels GoogleWorkstationsWorkstationConfigA#labels}

+---

+##### `max_usable_workstations`<sup>Optional</sup> <a name="max_usable_workstations" id="@cdktf/provider-google-beta.googleWorkstationsWorkstationConfig.GoogleWorkstationsWorkstationConfigA.Initializer.parameter.maxUsableWorkstations"></a>

+- *Type:* typing.Union[int, float]

+Maximum number of workstations under this configuration a user can have workstations.workstation.use permission on.
+Only enforced on CreateWorkstation API calls on the user issuing the API request.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.8.0/docs/resources/google_workstations_workstation_config#max_usable_workstations GoogleWorkstationsWorkstationConfigA#max_usable_workstations}

 ---